amplication/docs/docs/premium-features/custom-base-branch.md

 # Use A Custom Git Base Branch

 Enterprise plan users of Amplication can enhance their workflow by using our Git Base Branch feature.
-This lets you direct pull requests to a specific branch of your choice to accomodate various development workflows.
+This lets you direct pull requests to a specific branch of your choice to accommodate various development workflows.
 For example, feature branching or environment-specific branches.

 ## Understanding the Custom Git Base Branch Feature